-Persons or entities are required to register as a significant third party when:
+A person or entity is required to be registered as a significant third party when:

-If you are not currently registered as a political campaigner and if you meet the requirements for registering as a significant third party you are required to register as a significant third party within 90 days of becoming required to register.
+If you meet the requirements for registering as a significant third party you must be registered as a significant third party before the end of 90 days of becoming required to be registered.

 Significant third parties are required to provide annual financial disclosure returns to the AEC.